 But it goes on.
 There’s a scene where Gardo, the darkest skinned of the boys steals a bag at a train station – up comes the rap music, FFS.
 “It’s all crap carp carap” my notes state, my fingers doing to the words what Daldry and Curtis have done to the meticulous work of the valiant young actors’ and brilliant technical crew.
 Trash by name…

 Mortdecai (Lionsgate, cert 15, Blu-ray/DVD/digital)

-Saving the worst till last, the latest stop on Johnny Depp’s descent through Dante’s rings of hell reminds us that he thinks he has a gift for comedy.
+Saving the worst till last, the latest stop on Johnny Depp’s downward journey through Dante’s rings of hell reminds us that he thinks he has a gift for comedy.

 Here, taking his cue from the British TV series The Fast Show (on which he once made an almost successful guest appearance), he plays the sort of character who works best at catch-phrase length, a dandified British toff who might be original and funny if we hadn’t had three films from Mike Myers featuring Austin Powers, not to mention 50 years of James Bond spoof.

 So, Mortdecai is a secret agent of sorts, has a wife (Gwyneth Paltrow again excruciating as a frigid sex goddess), and an aide-de-campe (Paul Bettany – actually rather good, because he’s putting on a performance, not just messing about in the dressing-up box, Johnny).

 Permutate these three through various Bond-ian situations and you about have it.
 I laughed twice, truth be told, and one time it was Depp who prised the chortle from me, so perhaps I’m being harsh.